Week 3 in November - FREE Lesson Plans

 I shared last week that one of my best tools to use for teaching segmenting and blending CVC words is using elkonin boxes.

-If your kids need help with first sounds still, read my weekly blog posts HERE to see videos and ideas that will help.
+If your kids need help with first sounds still, use THIS unit.

 Have you been using Elkonin Boxes?